Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: Achievable Data Rates And Energy Efficiencies

-The data rates for the relaying system in \eqref{eeth1} and the IRS system in \eqref{eq_r_irs} hold for LoS and static fading.
-In the following, we provide the data rates for Rayleigh fading.
+The data rates for the relaying system in \eqref{eeth1} and the RIS system in \eqref{eq_r_irs} hold for LoS and static fading.
+In the following, for completeness, we provide the data rates for Rayleigh fading channels.

-The corresponding expressions for the achievable data rates of the relaying and IRS systems in Rayleigh fading channel are determined by the following corollaries.
+The corresponding expressions for the achievable data rates of the relaying and RIS systems in Rayleigh fading channels are determined by the following corollaries.

 \begin{cor} In Rayleigh fading, the achievable data rate of the proposed relay-assisted communications system, $R^{\textrm Ra}$, is given by

 where